Grant Herbert Logo

 Firstly, you need to keep an eye on yourself, but you also need to keep an eye on everybody.

-I'm talking about being present and available to see and hear what's going on around you.
+I am not talking about keeping an eye on people in a micromanaging way.
+I am talking about being present and available to see and hear what is going on around you.

 This is why I believe that a leader is totally different to a manager.

 A manager manages the process, but a leader inspires and takes people on a journey.
-So, it's not about ticking boxes and getting tasks done; it's about building relationships.
+So, it is not about ticking boxes and getting tasks done; it is about building relationships.
 As you are building these relationships, you want to see things from the group's perspective.

 So, understanding what your team are feeling right now is critical.